6 Oct 2013

 Given that the painted signs primarily advertise music events, they are necessarily short-term creations, often up for just a couple of weeks.
 To this end they are not finely-crafted, well-finished pieces.
 (In one instance documented in the book, three men take just 25 minutes to complete a long wall advertising three music groups.)
 However, they have a consistency from site to site and it is this which brings elements of branding to local music acts.
 In fact, this branding is often migrated to other media such as posters and CD covers, demonstrating the strong influence that these ‘Bardas de Baile’ have on Mexico’s visual culture.

 The book is a colourful and insightful exploration of this wonderful piece of Mexican visual culture, one that bears similarity in content to the painted signs found in Jamaica, and in form to the wall paintings in Bangladesh.
 It is a reminder that while the ghostsigns of the UK and elsewhere continue to fade, new creations are going up on walls across the world every day.

 In an age that’s clamoring for a global audience, where everything is so intently decentralized, and where mass exposure seems to be the collective ultimate goal, rotulistas are proud anachronisms – rooted to home, hustling a living, keeping their humble craft alive.

-[For more books on ghostsigns, hand-painted advertising and other forms of lettering, check out the shop.]
+[For more books on ghostsigns, hand-painted advertising and other forms of lettering, check out the publications page.]

 Support My Work